aifinlab/Spider-Sense/README.md

 </div>

 * **IRS Importance**: Removing sensing at any stage leads to significant ASR proliferation, especially at the Action stage.
-* **HAC Balance**: Combining coarse detection and fine analysis yields the best trade-off between safety and efficiency.
+* **HAS Balance**: Combining coarse detection and fine analysis yields the best trade-off between safety and efficiency.

 ---